 Bitten By Lion

-by Matt CholickI was due for a new machine at work and I chose an iMac this round.
+I was due for a new machine at work and I chose an iMac this round.
 I expected a pretty smooth transition as I've been using a MacBook for a while now.
 What I didn't anticipate, though, was Lion.
 It's not as if OS X 10.7 is a totally different operating system.
-It is, though, radically different with respect to probably my favorite feature of 10.6: Spaces.
+It is, though, really different with respect to probably my favorite feature of 10.6: Spaces.
 Spaces was the one feature of OSX that I could point to and say "This works better than it does in any other operating system."
-No longer.
+I'm sad that's no longer true.

 Spaces in 10.6

-One killer feature was the ability to drag windows across the various spaces.
+One amazing feature was the ability to drag windows across the various spaces.
 This made changing and rearranging work spaces both fast and easy.
 Zooming out to the large grid allowed me to easily identify a particular work space.
 The 4 rows allowed me to organize various contexts - row three could hold a set of work spaces for one project while row four could hold spaces for a second.

 Spaces in 10.7